steffanvandepoll/what-2-watch/README.md

 Launches the test runner in the interactive watch mode.<br />

-For testing I did not have enough time to cover as much of the code as required.
+Unfortunatly I did not have enough time to incorporate all the unit tests I wanted.
+To properly tests this mock responses for the fetches have been prepared in a separate data file with more time they could have been used to tests happy and bad flows in the requests.
+Also interaction with different components should be properly tested.

 ### `npm run build`